Tornevall/netcurl-m3u8-fetch/README.md

 The project is used as an educational example of how to simplify manual downloads of a playlist.
-It has been created after several discussions on various forums where suggestions are either splitted up on multiple threads, or not available at all.
+It has been created after several discussions on various forums where suggestions are either splitted up on multiple discussion threads, or examples are  not available at all.
 The idea of this project came up when I realized that I have my own library that actually handles network communication and uses best available network driver to solve the problem.
+There are no data protection circumventions in this project.

-Note - There are no data protection circumventions in this project.
+The project example is in a single part based on the m3u format, *if* content based on m3u in the playlist are are discovered (the DISCONTINUITY field that separates more file segments).
+However, it is used to show how the netcurl library works, where you don't have to think about setting up the driver yourself, at all.

 ## The first idea